Akitakek/DBot/README.md

 # DBot

-Modular discord bot in the making written in .NET 6.
+> Modular discord bot written in .NET 6 with DSharpPlus.
-Currently in active development, not ready for production.
+> Currently in active development, not ready for production.

----
+> Artifacts available through [GitHub Actions](https://github.com/Akitakek/DBot/actions) in the meantime.

 ## Requirements
 `appsettings.json` file in build (or run) directory
 ```json